Day Trading Salary – How Much Can Top Traders Make [Plus Video]

 Take Things Slowly

-As I have stated in other articles, just learn to make enough money to cover small bills first.
+As stated in our other articles, just learn to make enough money to cover small bills first.
 This could be your cable bill or gas bill.
-Don’t worry about the person making 250k a year from their boat house off the Florida Keys.
+Don’t worry about the person making $250k a year from their boat off the Florida Keys.

 If you focus on the process of making money the right way, you will be able to scale up to the targets discussed earlier in this article.

-When I say the “right way," I mean no major blow ups with your account, reasonable risk taking and an equity line that keeps trending up and to the right.
+When we say the “right way,” we mean no major blow-ups with your account, reasonable risk-taking, and an equity line that keeps trending up and to the right.